 - Heat oven to 325 F.

-- Bake covered for 1 hour (1 1/2 hours if you double the recipe), stirring after 1/2 hour, and adding more apple juice if necessary.
-Cool in an ice-water bath and refrigerate overnight.
+- Cover and bake for 1 hour (1 1/2 hours if you increase the recipe).
+Stir after 30 minutes and add more apple juice, if necessary.

-More Pork and Sauerkraut Recipes
+More Sausage and Sauerkraut Recipes